GrayHatGuy/dockery/README.md

 **To run the all scripts in sequence per dqd.sh use the following syntax for data removal prompts:**

-No flag set - Prompt user before data removal [""]
+Omitted flag - Prompt user before data removal [""]

 	sudo ./ddq.sh ## short hand